gilmerperez/moonstar-esthetics/SpecificationSheet.md

 ### ❓ Missing / To Be Determined

-- Services Page sort by price and duration
 - Services Page: Make a book now button that takes users to the site when each card is clicked
 - Make sure color theme switch works on iPhone
 - Page not found